knpuniversity/rest/knpu/error-details.rst

 be helpful to the client, but we absolutely don't want to expose any of our internals.
 Make sure whatever logic you use here is very solid.

+Even *our* logic is a bit loose.
+For example, if we go to a URL that just doesn't exist, the client sees "No route found" in the details, which is a bit more than I want to show the user.
+To fix this, you could show messages from an even smaller set of exception classes.
+The `FOSRestBundle`_ for Symfony has a feature like this.

 Big Errors When Developing
 --------------------------